htvekov/controllerx/docs/examples/tasmota-switchmode11.md

     double: on_full_brightness
 ```

-#### Notes on Appdeamon and HA's state machine:
+#### Notes on Appdaemon and HA's state machine:
 Things unfortunately take time when HA's state machine is involved!
-This can for some be notisable (for others not), when Appdeamon apps has to check HA states by eg. using constrain_input_boolean's (as in example 1) or change HA states by toggling lights.
+This can for some be notisable (for others not), when Appdaemon apps has to check HA states by eg. using constrain_input_boolean's (as in example 1) or change HA states by toggling lights.
 In my setup, using a constrain_input_boolean adds some 100 ms. delay on execution.
 Not much on its own, but still worth to keep in mind.
-In my setup, toggling lights via HA automation is also some 100 ms. faster than toggling through Appdeamon/ControllerX.
+In my setup, toggling lights via HA automation is also some 100 ms. faster than toggling through Appdaemon/ControllerX.
 So in order to get the fastest possible toggle of lights, I'm personally using a simple HA automation for toggling lights and let ControllerX handle everything else 🙂

 Optional HA toggle automation below.
 Remember to remove `toggle` from mapping in Appdaemon/ControllerX apps.yaml 😉